lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 The `before` method actually comes from the module `RSpec::Core::Hooks`, which is extended into `ExampleGroup`.
 RSpec has a very complicated behind-the-scenes hook registry, which I haven't decided whether or not I need to delve into for the purposes of this walk-through.

-The `before` method registers it's block within that registry, to be retrieved later, as I expect we will see.
+The `before` method registers its block within that registry, to be retrieved later, as I expect we will see.

 Because I'm not going to really look too deeply at hooks, the call to the `after` method works in pretty much the same way.
 Here it is though, just because: